 Africa is the second largest continent in the world, with diverse gaming culture.

-Apart from cash, players can pay through debit / credit card, wallet, bitcoin, airtime in cellular phone etc. Cashless mode of payment has been a revelation and innovation taking over the African market.
+Apart from cash, players can pay by debit/credit card, wallet, bitcoin, airtime in cellular phone etc. Cashless mode of payment has been a revelation and innovation taking over the African market.

-Let’s understand the different modes of payment dominating in African market.
+Let’s understand the different modes of payment dominating in the African market.

 East Africa is progressive in terms of cashless modes of payment.
 Visa and Mastercard are also key forms of payment.
 Bitcoin is slowly becoming part of the market.

 West Africa: West African market is slowly progressing towards cashless payment.
-The key forms of payment in the region includes USSD, Visa and Mastercard.
+The key forms of payment in the region include USSD, Visa, and Mastercard.
 A number of operators are also experimenting with Bitcoin.